Dor558/NutshellFCM/README.md

 *Please note that NutshellFirebase intent to work with data notification only.

 # Highlights
-- Allow to have custom android notifications in a nutshell
+- Allow to have custom android notifications in a nutshell.
-- Allow to use custom silent notifications
+- Allow to use custom silent notifications.
-- Allow to start foreground services via push
+- Allow to start foreground services via push.

 # How-to
 1) Add the depnedency to you project